MARK 6:7

 for their journey, save a staff only; no scrip, no bread, no money in their

 purse: but be shod with sandals; and not put on two coats.”
-I do think
+These were

-there are certain principles in what Jesus told the apostles that do still apply
+there are certain principles in what Jesus told the apostles that do apply to

 Notice that before the apostles went out, two things had to